felix-tjernberg/svelte-learning/README.md

 2. How to split out javascript to separate files like utility functions?
 3. How to setup aliases for imports?
 4. What happens when npm packages are imported?
-5. How variables in .svelte files are scoped?
-6. Find out best practices when it comes to building components

 ## State management